kaiakamatsu/MAGEPRO/SIMULATIONS/README.md

 Sim_Model.py
 - simulate MAGEPRO
-- uses simualted gene expression, simulated genotypes, simulated summary statistics
+- uses simulated gene expression, genotypes, summary statistics

 diff_LD
 - directory for similar files, but to simulate a situation where the causal snp is different in two populations